geb/geb/doc/manual/src/chapters/110-history.md

 * Added $() methods that take one or more Navigator or WebElement objects and returns a new Navigator composed of these objects
 * Added Direct Download API which can be used for directly downloading content (PDFs, CSVs etc.) into your Geb program (not via the browser)
 * Introduced new configuration mechanism for more flexible and environment sensitive configuration of Geb (e.g. driver implementation, base url)
+* Default wait timeout and retry interval is now configurable, and can now also use user configuration presets (e.g. quick, slow)

 ### Breaking Changes